FAQs For Landowners in the Annexation Area

-A: Black Diamond is proposing to annex 614 acres (approximately 4 quarter sections), as shown on the map below (a larger scale map showing proposed land uses is attached).
+A: Black Diamond is proposing to annex 779 acres (approximately 5 quarter sections), as shown on the map below (a larger scale map showing proposed land uses is attached).

 4. Q: Why is Black Diamond annexing these particular lands?

-The lands to the west of Town, shown in dark green, are included largely for the strategic purpose of achieving a contiguous border between Black Diamond and Turner Valley, as this will help facilitate the amalgamation of the two towns, should they choose to do so in the future.
-The proposed annexation area also includes the former site of Black Diamond’s water treatment plant on the north side of the Sheep River, which is currently being developed for a ball diamond, thereby allowing Black Diamond’s Peace Officers to provide bylaw enforcement at this facility.
+The lands to the west of Town are included largely for the strategic purpose of achieving a contiguous border between Black Diamond and Turner Valley, as this will help facilitate the amalgamation of the two towns, should they choose to do so in the future.
+The proposed annexation area also includes the former site of Black Diamond’s water treatment plant on the north side of the Sheep River, which is currently being developed for a ball diamond.

 5. Q: Is annexation addressed in the Intermunicipal Development Plan?

-A: In June 2002, the Town of Black Diamond, Town of Turner Valley, and MD of Foothills No. 31 Intermunicipal Development Plan (IDP) was adopted by each municipality.
-Both the NE 9-20-2 W5 and SW 9-20-2 W5, and NE 5-20-2 W5 are identified for future urban growth in the current IDP.
-The IDP also identifies that Black Diamond’s desired industrial growth direction will be to the east of the sewage treatment lagoons.
+A: In June, 2002, the Town of Black Diamond, Town of Turner Valley, and MD of Foothills No. 31 Intermunicipal Development Plan (IDP) was adopted by each municipality.
+The NE 9-20-2 W5, SW 9-20-2 W5, and NE 5-20-2 W5 are identified for future urban growth in the current IDP.
 The IDP can be viewed at the Black Diamond Town Office, the Foothills Joint Administration Building in High River, and is available on both municipalities’ websites.

 6. Q: Is there capacity in the water and sewer systems to serve the area proposed for annexation?